 These will nearly always have the most current trail information.

 Maplets is a great app for viewing these maps; if the park you want is not already available,

 submit a request and they will attempt to add it.

 You could find these maps on your own, and view them using any iPhone pdf viewer.
 However, Maplets makes it very easy to find them, and

-by using Maplets you are able to see your current location on the map (assuming the map was drawn to scale).
+by using Maplets you are able to see your current location on the map (for those maps that were drawn to scale).

-Maplets includes limited ability to import, create, and export tracks and waypoints, so you might end up using it in conjunction with a more fully featured app like Gaia GPS.
+Maplets includes limited ability to import, create, and export tracks and waypoints, so you will probably end up using it in conjunction with a more fully featured app like Gaia GPS.

 (Of all the apps I've used, Maplets is the one I most wish I had imagined and then produced; it is an elegant, simple, useful, concept that is very well executed.)